 Based on specific cancer types and stages, some strategies can be used in the treatment of peritoneal cavity cancer to prevent cancer from spreading such as the surgery followed by chemotherapy.
 This technique, which combines surgery with chemotherapy which can shrink the tumor before surgery or kill any remaining cancerous cells after surgery, has a great promising treatment of peritoneal cavity cancers.
 In some cases, other clinical trials include targeted therapy, radiation therapy, hormonal therapy, and immunotherapy can be used to treat or prevent peritoneal cavity cancer without harming healthy cells.

-G207 and NV1020 are two selectively replication oncolytic HSVs within tumor cells, and NV1020 is attenuated recombinant HSV.
-Both G207 and NV1020 are evaluated in the current studies for their anticancer effects in the treatment of gastric cancer.
-The results show that both G207 and NV1020 effectively infect, replicate, and kill cancer cells at lower concentrations in a murine model of peritoneally disseminated cancer.
-Oncolytic therapy using engineered HSVs have shown as a promising therapeutic strategy to facilitate diagnosis and track treatment response for peritoneal cavity cancer.
+Two selectively replicating oncolytic HSV have been studied for their anticancer effects in gastric cancer treatment.
+Both are evaluated in the current studies for their anticancer effects in the treatment of gastric cancer.
+These viruses effectively infect, replicate, and kill cancer cells at lower concentrations in a murine model of peritoneally disseminated cancer.

 Currently, engineered oncolytic viruses are emerging as attractive anticancer therapeutics with efficacy and safety in clinical trials due to their unique abilities.
 Creative Biolabs is one of the well-recognized experts who are professionals in oncolytic virus therapy development aided by our advanced OncoVirapy™ platform.
 With over a decade of extensive experience, our scientists are confident in accomplishing numerous challenging oncolytic virus construction and oncolytic virus engineering projects for our worldwide customers.